luciana-lab/sports_cli/README.md

 **About The User**

 *Who is the User?*\
-Anyone who is looking for a physical activity available in a certain area.
+Anyone who is looking for a physical activity available in a Canada location.

 *What is their pain point?*\
 The user wants to practice an activity but doesn’t know all the options available in the area.